seligman/microkeys/README.md

 This is a *work in progress*.

-Right now this is a very simple proof-of-concept of embedding MicroPython in a Win32 GUI application.

-The long term goal is to use MicroPython as the engine for a key macro program.
+This is a very basic Windows key macro program that runs Python functions in response to key presses, using MicroPython to parse the script.
+The long term goal is complete the macro language and improve the UI.

 To run the POC, sync this project down, then run `get_micropython.py` to sync down MicroPython and patch it to be built as a library in a windows GUI app.